 And years before he left, I wanted John Boehner out.

-I think Mitch McConnell has been ineffective and weak and Republicans have not fought and used the power of the purse.
+I think Mitch McConnell has been ineffective and weak, and Republicans have not fought and used the power of the purse, and they allowed the president's executive amnesty to go through.

-There are two things, though, recently that Republicans have done where I am actually somewhat, although skeptically inspired.
+There are two things, though, recently that Republicans have done where I am actually somewhat, although skeptically, inspired.

 One is the Senate has stood firm on the issue of going forward with Obama's replacement for the Supreme Court.

-I believe the next president should decide who that nominee is going to be, and my hope is that it would be Donald Trump in this particular case, especially after he named the list of justices he would pick from.
+And my hope is that it would be Donald Trump in this particular case, especially after he named the list of justices he would pick from.

-Anyway, joining us is House Oversight Committee Chair, Congressman Jason Chaffetz and Congressman Jim Jordan, both thank you for being here.
+Anyway, joining us is House Oversight Committee Chair, Congressman Jason Chaffetz, and Congressman Jim Jordan.

 Well, we had to push.

-Well, I I hate to disclose uh what what takes place in private conversations, uh Sean, but we uh met with him and then shortly thereafter we were able to get hearings scheduled, and that's that's the bottom line where we can present these facts, which we think are overwhelming for why he should go.
+Well, I hate to disclose what takes place in private conversations, Sean, but we met with him, and then shortly thereafter, we were able to get hearings scheduled.

-So Jason, and I'm not saying this is you because I think you're in a great position.
+So, Jason, and I'm not saying this is you because I think you're in a great position.

 I've been a fan of yours for many years, but there was resistance within the caucus to go forward with this.